 kubectl get pods

-# Check the amount of nodes, will take a few minutes until the new node join to the cluster
+# Check the number of nodes, will take a few minutes until the new node join to the cluster

 kubectl get nodes